 Summary

-The Mercedes-Benz C-Class is a medium-sized saloon and estate model.
-This generation was launched in 2014, updated in 2018 and ended production in early 2021 ahead of the arrival of the current-generation C-Class which is now on sale.
+The Mercedes-Benz C-Class was a medium-sized saloon and estate model.
+This generation was launched in 2014, updated in 2018 and ended production in early 2021 ahead of the arrival of the current-generation C-Class.

 The C-Class is famous for its place as a premium smaller saloon from Mercedes-Benz.
 The last generation was also available in coupé and convertible body styles, and there were high-performance models from Mercedes-AMG.
 This page relates to the saloon models only though.